emsesp/EMS-ESP32/README.md

 2. Install the ESPTool by running `pip install esptool` from a command prompt
 3. Connect the ESP via USB, figure out the COM port
 4. run `esptool.py -p <com> write_flash 0x00000 <firmware>` where firmware is the `.bin` file and \<com\> is the COM port, e.g. `COM3`
 5. Connect using WiFi from a phone or PC to the "**ESPURNA_XXXXXX**" network.
-Pasword is '**fibonacci**'
+Password is '**fibonacci**'
 6. Once connected browse to "http://192.168.4.1" and setup your wifi, mqtt etc

-Again, if you run into problems read [this](https://github.com/xoseperez/espurna/wiki/Configuration) from ESPurna's configuation help page.
+Again, if you run into problems read [this](https://github.com/xoseperez/espurna/wiki/Configuration) from ESPurna's configuration help page.

 ### Using the Arduino IDE